Barry (TV series): Development

 On January 11, 2016, it was reported that HBO had given the production a pilot order, to be directed by Bill Hader who would also co-write and executive produce alongside Alec Berg.
 On June 2, 2016, it was reported that HBO had given the production a series order.
 On April 12, 2018, HBO renewed the series for a second season, which premiered on March 31, 2019.
 On April 10, 2019, HBO renewed the series for a third season which premiered on April 24, 2022.
 On May 19, 2022, HBO renewed the series for an eight-episode fourth season with Hader directing all eight episodes.
-In March 2023, it was confirmed season four would be its last.
+In March 2023, it was confirmed that season four would be its last.

 Casting

 Alongside the report of the pilot order, it was confirmed that Hader would star in the pilot.
 In February 2016, it was reported that Sarah Goldberg, Glenn Fleshler, Anthony Carrigan, Henry Winkler, and Stephen Root had been cast in lead roles in the series' pilot.
 For the third season, Sarah Burns was promoted to series regular after having a recurring role in the second season.